Do you plan to start an online store? Not sure if Shopify website vs wordpress which one is best for you?

 You can choose Shopify if you match with one of the following options:

-If any of the above describes you, go for Shopify.
+If any of the above describes your needs, go for Shopify.

 When to Use WordPress Over Shopify?

 WordPress is a powerhouse.
-It’s nearly the perfect website platform, capable of running all kinds of websites.
+It’s a robust website platform, capable of making all kinds of websites.

 However, there is a catch.
-I should say there are a few catches.
+I should mention a few more catches here we go.

 Software exists in the form of WordPress.
 In other words, you can obtain it for free, but you’ll need to install it yourself on a web server, set it up, and then use it to establish a website.